amiru3f/ZimmersCodeCrescendo/README.md

 ### `AspnetCore` best practices

-At first insight, it was clear to me that checking .Net runtime repo previous issues would help.
+At first insight, it was clear to me that checking the .NET runtime repo's previous issues would help.
 So a bunch of searching led me to a closed issue '<https://github.com/dotnet/runtime/issues/24897>' which had a good effect on the hashing benchmark.
 Actually, it improves the legacy .Net implementation of `Rfc2898DeriveBytes` performance nearly 2/2.5 times.

 * How does it work?
 Just by replacing `new Rfc2898DeriveBytes()` with a statically called method `Rfc2898DeriveBytes.Pbkdf2DeriveBytes()`